 Set induction is the teaching skill of creating interest, curiosity, and readiness in students at the beginning of a lesson.
 A teacher with good set induction connects the new lesson to students' prior knowledge, uses a thought-provoking question or activity, and motivates students to engage.

-What is the Full Form of MD and DM in Medical?
+What is the Full Form of JEE?

 Turn this guide into revision flashcards, a practice exam, or an AI-generated podcast — free, no signup required.